IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ## Useful reference material

+#### TAR on USS

 This sample implementation makes use of tar on USS.
 Please see IBM Docs for further details on [tar](https://www.ibm.com/docs/en/zos/2.4.0?topic=scd-tar-manipulate-tar-archive-files-copy-back-up-file)

 The implementation preserves the file tags for further processing.